horthbynorthwest/CV/README.md

 ## Georgie Horth

-I am an experienced freelance Film Assistnant Director (AD) looking to take my first steps into the world of software development.
-Assistant Directors (ADs) are the lifeblood of a film production, both in the office and on the set, providing effective communication between multiple departments and stakeholders, in other industries they would be called project managers.
-Due to the freelance and short-term nature of the film industry creating effective working relationships quickly is imperative, as is the ability to integrate quickly into new environments.
+I am an experienced freelance Film Assistant Director (AD) looking to take my first steps into the world of software development.
+Assistant Directors (ADs) are the lifeblood of a film production, who often have to problem solve on the fly within a set of requirements.
+The constant shifting environment of film meant that two days were rarely the same, this means that adaptablity is paramount to effectively find solutions.
+I see coding as a way to combine many of my interests: languages, logic and creative problem solving.

 ## Projects